 Procedures: A description of the procedures done as part of the examination, such as the administration of drugs or contrast agents.

 Findings: From the exam and discussion of their significance.
 This section often includes information on comparisons to previous radiology studies if deemed appropriate by the radiologist.

 Impressions: This section, sometimes referred to as the “conclusion” section, contains lists of summary statements indicating the conclusions from the examination.
 Recipients of the report tend to focus on this section, and some physicians have reported that this is the only section of a radiology report they commonly read.

 Note that this is not a comprehensive list.
-The sections included in a radiology report can vary by radiology practice, and by modality of the exam.
-For example, for mammography reports the Food and Drug Administration, Quality Mammography Standards; Final Rule mandates that an “assessment” section be included in reports for mammograms.
-Similarly, ACR guidelines recommend including a “recommendations” after the assessment section, and the ACR defines precise data elements for representation of findings involving specific clinical characteristics.
+The sections included in a radiology report can vary by radiology practice and by the modality of the exam.
+For example, for mammography reports, the Food and Drug Administration Quality Mammography Standards; Final Rule mandates that an “assessment” section be included in reports for mammograms.
+Similarly, ACR guidelines recommend including “recommendations” after the assessment section, and the ACR defines precise data elements for the representation of findings involving specific clinical characteristics.

 Substantial information is available from radiology reports even with the standardization of vocabularies and coding terminology.
-Natural Language Processing (NLP) allows for the extraction of variables such as problems, location, size of lesions or tumors, etc. directly from the free text of the report.
+Natural Language Processing (NLP) allows for the extraction of variables such as problems, location, size of lesions or tumors, etc., directly from the free text of the report.
 Tracking changes in tumor size/volume, for example, is an important part of assessing response to therapy.